alexj136/LambdasAndTrees/README.md

     S : term → (@ + ⊥)

 `S` is defined over all well-typed closed terms.
-It is undefined over terms of other types or with free variables.
-It is also undefined over terms that evaluate to `> nil` or `< nil`.
+It is undefined over untypeable terms, terms with free variables, and terms that evaluate to `> nil` or `< nil`.
 Its definition is given as follows:

     S (|x:T.M)             = S (|x.M)
     S (|x.M)               = |x.M